Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Results

-where, $\nu_t$ is the turnover frequency, $S_{t}$ is the peak flux density at the turn over frequency $\nu_t$, $\alpha_{low}$ is the spectral index for frequencies below $\nu_t$ and $\alpha_{high}$ is the spectral index for frequencies above $\nu_t$.
-The fitted power-law spectrum for NEP is shown by magenta solid line and the fitted broken power-law for FEP is shown by green solid line in Figure \ref{fig:spectrum}a.
+where $\nu_t$ is the turnover frequency, $S_{t}$ is the peak flux density at the turnover frequency $\nu_t$, $\alpha_{low}$ is the spectral index for frequencies below $\nu_t$ and $\alpha_{high}$ is the spectral index for frequencies above $\nu_t$.
+The fitted power law spectrum for the NEP is shown by magenta solid line and the fitted broken power law for the FEP is shown by the green solid line in Figure \ref{fig:spectrum}a.
 The errors on $\nu_t, \alpha_{low}, \alpha_{high}$ and $S_t$ are the errors from fitting.
-Above a turn over frequency of $\nu_t$ = $416\pm33$ $\mathrm{MHz}$ the spectral index, $\alpha_{high}=-1.9\pm0.2$ and below $\nu_t$ the spectrum has a positive spectral index, $\alpha_{low}=3.1\pm0.1$.
+Above a turn over frequency of $\nu_t$ = $416\pm33$ $\mathrm{MHz}$ the spectral index $\alpha_{high}=-1.9\pm0.2$ and below $\nu_t$ the spectrum has a positive spectral index, $\alpha_{low}=3.1\pm0.1$.
 The peak flux density at $\nu_t$ obtained from broken power-law fit is $S_t=2.4\pm0.3$ $\mathrm{mJy}$ This difference between the NEP and the FEP spectral shape has not been reported before in any other eclipsing binary MSP.
 A comparison between the NEP spectrum with those in the EIP and the EEP are shown in the lower panels of Figure \ref{fig:spectrum}, and we can see that there are differences compared to the FEP spectrum suggesting that there may be different eclipse mechanisms in place in the different regions, or the physical properties of the material are sufficiently different.

-\subsection{Eclipse mechanism}
+\subsection{Eclipse Mechanism}